-The details on total reads, average read length and number of poor quality bases of the two selected test datasets are shown in Table 2.1.
-QTrim was used to trim both the datasets with the parameters set as follows: mean quality in sequence reads of 20 (Q20) and 30 (Q30) with a constant minimum read length of 50.
-The data sets were also trimmed with other widely used tools, including PRINSEQ (Schmieder and Edwards, 2011), the Modified-Mott algorithm implemented in Geneious (Kearse et al., 2012), 454/Roche Newbler v2.6, FASTX (Blankenberg et al., 2010) and the Lucy algorithm (Chou and Holmes, 2001a; Li and Chou, 2004) implemented in clean_reads (Blanca et al., 2011).
-Apart from Newbler, which only trims at Q20, all other tools were executed at Q20 and Q30 with a constant minimum read length of 50.
-The collective results for the poor quality data (Table 2.2) and for the good quality data (Table 2.3) were tabulated for comparison.
-The performance of QTrim was to the above mentioned tools on the basis of the total number of reads in the output, longest average read length in the output, number of poor quality bases, and time of execution.
-We assume that the best tool should generate the highest number of cleaned sequence reads with the longest average read length.
+Both the good and poor quality test datasets were trimmed using QTrim with the parameters set as follows: mean quality in sequence reads of 20 (Q20) and 30 (Q30) with a constant minimum read length of 50.
+The data sets were also trimmed with other widely used methods, including PRINSEQ (Schmieder and Edwards, 2011), the Modified-Mott algorithm implemented in Geneious (Kearse et al., 2012), Roche/454 Newbler v2.6, FASTX (Blankenberg et al., 2010) and the Lucy algorithm (Chou and Holmes, 2001; Li and Chou, 2004) implemented in clean_reads (Blanca et al., 2011).
+Apart from Newbler v2.6, which is preset to trim at Q20, all other methods were executed at Q20 and Q30 with a constant minimum read length of 50.
+The performance of QTrim was compared to the above mentioned tools on the basis of the total number of reads in the output, longest average read length in the output, number of poor quality bases in the output, and time of execution.
+The best tool in the comparison should generate the highest number of trimmed sequencing reads that satisfy the quality threshold with the longest average read length.

-When applied to the good quality dataset, our observation showed that QTrim and PRINSEQ performed at an equivalent level (Figure 2.7 A and C; Table 2.2 Q20 and Table 2.3) and outperformed all the other toolsmethods (Figure 2.7 A and C), with.
-A total of 15829 trimmed reads with a mean length of 448 nucleotides was produced output by QTrim and 15825 trimmed reads with a mean length of 450 nucleotides was producedoutput by PRINSEQ in the Q20 threshold analysis.
+When applied to the good quality dataset, QTrim and PRINSEQ performed at an equivalent level (Figure 2.7 A and C; Table 2.2 Q20 and Table 2.3) and outperformed all the other methods (Figure 2.7 A and C), with 15829 trimmed reads with a mean length of 448 nucleotides output by QTrim and 15825 trimmed reads with a mean length of 450 nucleotides output by PRINSEQ in the Q20 threshold analysis.
+In terms of the percentage of total bases in the output, again QTrim and PRINSEQ outperformed the other methods while they both allowed some poor quality bases (Table 2.1).